tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 ## Building For The Eta Compute ECM3531 EVB using Make

-Follow these steps to build and run the tests and examples
+Follow these steps to build and run the Tensorflow Micro Speech tests and example.

-This code will enable you to compile and execute the Tensorflow Lite Micro Speech Example on Eta Computes's low power ECM3531 chip.

-1. Download the Tensorflow code from Github and follow instructions there to download other dependencies.
+1. Follow the procedure outlined in the [Micro Speech Getting Started section] (https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/experimental/micro/examples/micro_speech#getting-started) to clone the Tensorflow code to your machine.

-2. Download the Eta Compute SDK, version 0.0.17.
+2. Download the Eta Compute SDK, version 0.0.17 (Contact info@etacompute.com  for more information on obtaining the Eta Compute SDK and ECM3531 evalution board).

 3. Install the Arm compiler arm-none-eabi-gcc, version = arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 7-2018-q2-update) 7.3.1 20180622 (release) [ARM/embedded-7-branch revision 261907]

-4. Edit the file   tensorflow/lite/experimental/micro/tools/make/targets/ecm3531_makefile.inc  so that the variable ETA_SDK points to the location where the Eta Compute SDK is installed, and the variable GCC_ARM points to the Arm compiler.
+4. Edit the file tensorflow/lite/experimental/micro/tools/make/targets/ecm3531_makefile.inc  so that the variable ETA_SDK points to the location where the Eta Compute SDK is installed, and the variable GCC_ARM points to the Arm compiler (arm-none-eabi-gcc, version = arm-none-eabi-gcc (GNU Tools for Arm Embedded Processors 7-2018-q2-update) 7.3.1 20180622 (release) [ARM/embedded-7-branch revision 261907] ).
+The compiler is also downloaded when you ran the tensorflow/lite/experimental/micro/tools/make/download_dependencies.sh script.

 5. Compile the code with the command   "make -f tensorflow/lite/experimental/micro/tools/make/Makefile TARGET=ecm3531 test".
 This will create the executable tensorflow/lite/experimental/micro/tools/make/gen/ecm3531_cortex-m3/bin/micro_speech_test.